China vs India vs Pakistan: Best Sourcing Country (2026)

 Which country is cheapest overall for apparel manufacturing?

 Pakistan typically offers the lowest FOB on cotton basics, denim, and bed/bath, often 8-15% below Chinese equivalents at 500-1,000 unit MOQs.
 The ranking flips for synthetics and complex construction, where China wins by 8-12%.
-Once Section 301 duties of 7.5-25% stack onto Chinese apparel (USTR, 2024), Pakistan's effective US landed cost lead expands to 15-25% on cotton.
+Because Chinese apparel also carries Section 301 duties that Pakistan does not (USTR, 2024), Pakistan's effective US landed-cost lead on cotton widens further on top of the FOB gap, even though both origins now carry the flat reciprocal tariff.

 Can I source organic cotton outside India?